WASHINGTON

 Napoleon's camp; and Nelson and Wellington, whose ashes

-inured, and Collingwood and Napier, and every
+are not yet inured, and Collingwood and Napier, and every

 distinguished leader of England's army and navy, have worn